 - Sew the ends of the cords to the underside of the canopy, using a zig-zag stitch, with one end each at opposing panel joint.
-The cord should be sewed offcentre at the joint, at the centre of the hem of one of the panels, as shown in Figure 11.
+The cord should be sewed offcentre at the joint, at the centreline of the zig-zag stitch (see Figure 7a).
+Figure 11 illustrates a properly sewn cord.

 Click for full size image

 Figure 11 -- Photo showing cord attachment to parachute canopy

 - The final step in completing the parachute is to form the tethering loop.
 Position the piece of heat-shrink tubing such that all twelve shroud lines are equal length as measured from the centre of the tubing.
 Heat shrink this tubing in place.

 To form the tether loop, a second, larger sized, piece of heat-shrink tubing is slid over the shrunken piece of tubing, as illustrated in Figure 12.
 Heat shrink this piece of tubing in position.